dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 print(run.id)
 ```

 We now have the run ID of flow that produced the medians form which we computed our variances.
-We can access the raw data, again directly from the Metaflow API:
+We can access the raw data, again directly from the integration:
 ```python
 medians_doltdt = DoltDT(run=run.id)
 df = medians_doltdt.read('prices')